BlackRedSolutionsTeam/AutoCheckInTangerino/README.md

  Project just for study purpose in python

-Libs to install in linux:
+Libs to install in Ubuntu:

 ```
 $ apt-get install python3